DARPA-CRITICALMAAS/usc-umn-inferlink-ta1/system/gpkg_generation/README.md

 - geopandas
 - pandas
 - CriticalMAAS TA1 geopackage library (developed by the TA4 team).
 Please refer [Link](https://github.com/DARPA-CRITICALMAAS/ta1-geopackage/tree/47f585a0386dd5db3e7a9d96cc53d1e1b4f2ce10) for installation
+This module is tested on a machine featuring an Intel(R) Xeon(R) 16-core CPU and 62 GB of RAM.
+It typically takes approximately 2 minutes to generate a GeoPackage for one map.

 ## Running Command
 ```sh